EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: METHOD

 As the optimization target $T_{cb}$ belongs to the $\mathit{SE}(3)$ space, we transform the transformation matrix to the Lie algebra space~\cite{gabay1982minimizing} and then perform the optimization using the following objective function:

 The above loss function is fully differentiable, we could use the gradient descent method with PyTorch~\cite{paszke2017automatic} Autograd to perform the optimization.

-\textbf{Mask prediction.} To obtain the robot arm mask $M$ as the supervision for the differentiable rendering-based optimization, we leverage the off-the-shelf learning-based segmentation network PointRend~\cite{kirillov2020pointrend} to predict the mask from the RGB image.
-This obviates the need for additional manual annotation efforts, making the entire pipeline fully automated.
-Specifically, we first train the PointRend model on synthetic data generated by the SAPIEN~\cite{Xiang_2020_SAPIEN} robot simulator and then fine-tune it on real data to enhance its generalization ability.
+\textbf{Mask prediction.} To obtain the robot arm mask $M$ as the supervision for the differentiable rendering-based optimization, we leverage the off-the-shelf segmentation network PointRend~\cite{kirillov2020pointrend} to predict the mask from the RGB image.
+We first train the PointRend model on synthetic data generated by the SAPIEN~\cite{Xiang_2020_SAPIEN} robot simulator and then fine-tune it on real data to enhance its generalization ability.

-\textbf{Camera pose initialization.} There exist various methods for initializing the camera pose, such as traditional marker-based techniques~\cite{park1994robot,ilonen2011robust,tsai1989new,daniilidis1999hand}, learning-based methods~\cite{lee2020dream,labbe2021single}, or random initialization of the object pose within the frustum of the camera~\cite{lu2023image}.
-In our work, we adopt the PVNet~\cite{peng2019pvnet} to perform the pose initialization.
-Given an RGB image of the robot arm with the initial joint pose, PVNet estimates the pre-defined 2D keypoint locations (obtained with farthest point sampling on the 3D object model) through pixel-wise voting and subsequently solves the transformation using PnP~\cite{lepetit2009epnp}.
-By leveraging pixel-wise voting, PVNet can tackle the challenges of occlusion and truncation, which are often encountered in real-world hand-eye calibration scenarios.
-This strategy enables us to obtain an accurate pose initialization that serves as the starting point for the optimization process.
+\textbf{Camera pose initialization.} In our work, we adopt the PVNet~\cite{peng2019pvnet} to perform the pose initialization.
+Given an RGB image of the robot arm with the initial joint pose, PVNet estimates the pre-defined 2D keypoint locations through pixel-wise voting and subsequently solves the transformation using PnP~\cite{lepetit2009epnp}.